In which Bilbo reflects on his female kin, asks about a rascal, and reacts to what no one wishes to say.

 It was regarded by most people as the most marvelous marriage in the Shire.
 The beautiful sister of the Thain-to-be wed to the handsome son of the Master.
 They married only a year after Sara came of age, and had she been less notable there probably would have been the usual ugly rumors about why an older woman had married the young heir of the Master.
 Bilbo knew there had been rumors that she was a bit… forward… where the young men were concerned, and it was no secret that Alder had shamelessly promoted all of his daughters to unwed gentlehobbits of good fortune, if only to gain support for his own ambitions.
 Bilbo was the only one Alder had not approached.
 He drew in a lungful of pipe smoke, then slowly released it.
 No use wondering why it happened.
 Truth be told, there probably was not a better choice to be had that her father would have accepted.
 Well, she might have set her eye on Sara because he'd be Master someday, but she truly dotes on him now.

-Rory's letters were always full of praise for his daughter-in-law, especially now.
-It was Rory who had warned Bilbo of Gilda's failing health, telling him a long visit would be in order, and he had spoken of Esmie's help in the Hall.
+Rory’s letters were always full of praise for his daughter-in-law, and he had spoken of Esmie’s help in the Hall, though he did not directly speak of Gilda’s health.
 What made Bilbo curious was that Gilda never said anything of note about Esmie.
 He knew she had been displeased at Sara's early marriage, having complained several times to Bilbo that Sara was too immature to be a husband and should wait until he was older and had some responsibilities.
 Gilda and Prim had jointly ruled Brandy Hall until Prim's death, as close to each other as he, Rory and Drogo had been, and Bilbo had never seen any sign that either woman had included Esmie in Hall business.
 Prim had never really cottoned to Esmie, despite the women's kinship.
 He hoped Gilda's coolness was not making Esmie's caretaking tasks more difficult.